 Spinal stenosis is a condition involving any type of narrowing of the spinal canal or nerve-root canals in the cervical, thoracic or lumbar regions of the spine.
 The narrowing of the spinal canal results in compression of, or pressure upon, the spinal nerves and nerve roots, causing a number of spinal stenosis pain symptoms, including back pain, feelings of cramping or weakness in the back and lower extremity pain.

 Spinal Stenosis Causes

-The most common form of spinal stenosis is from degeneration of the spine leading to stenosis.
-Degenerative stenosis effects virtually the entire adult population as a result of the natural process of aging but this form of spinal stenosis does not always result in painful symptoms.
+The most common form of spinal stenosis is degeneration of the spine leading to stenosis.
+Degenerative stenosis affects virtually the entire adult population as a result of the natural process of aging but this form of spinal stenosis does not always result in painful symptoms.

 People over the age of 50 are more at risk of developing spinal stenosis.
-If spinal stenosis develops in a younger person, the cause is usually from a genetic disease which is affecting the muscle and bone development throughout their body.
+If spinal stenosis develops in a younger person, the cause is usually a genetic disease that affects muscle and bone development throughout the body.

-Spinal stenosis is difficult to diagnose due to the signs and pain symptoms being similar to many age-related conditions.
-Imaging tests like x-rays, MRIs and CT myelograms may be necessary for doctors to pinpoint the cause.
+Spinal stenosis is challenging to diagnose due to the signs and pain symptoms being similar to many age-related conditions.
+Imaging tests like x-rays, MRIs, and CT myelograms may be necessary for doctors to pinpoint the cause.